JanLinnenbrink/PDAV/README.md

 ## Benchmarking

-The following figure shows the results of the benchmarking study:
+The following figure shows the results of the benchmarking study for different sampling designs.
+The simulation can be reproduced in the [vignette](vignettes/benchmarking.Rmd).

 <img src="man/figures/rmse_comp.png" width="100%" />